jaimalhi/jaimalhi/README.md

 **Software Developer**

 Hi there!
-I'm Jai, a third-year student at the Simon Fraser University, pursuing a Bachelor's degree in Computer Science as a Software Systems major and with a minor in Business Administration.
-I am a full-developer with a passion to learn new skills!
+I'm Jai, a student at the Simon Fraser University, pursuing a Bachelor's degree in Computer Science as a Software Systems major with a minor in Business Administration.
+I am a full-stack developer with a passion to learn new skills!

 🌳 *Fun Fact:* I love the outdoors!
 Camping is one of my favourite activities 🌳